stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 Here are some of the problems that we encountered:

-* The image loader is very crude and somewhat brittle - the native image _should_ be a `TYPE_3BYTE_BGR`, transformed to `TYPE_4BYTE_ABGR` when the alpha channel is added, which maps to the `R8G8B8A8_UNORM` format.
+* The image loader is very crude and somewhat brittle - the image _should_ be a `TYPE_4BYTE_BGR` which maps to the `R8G8B8A8_UNORM` Vulkan format.
 It is definitely worth using the debugger to step through image loading and the complex barrier transition logic.

 * Ensure the image data is being copied to the vertex buffer and not the other way around (yes we really did this).